 How do I get to Kloof Nek Corner?

-How long is Kloof Corner hike
+How long is Kloof Corner hike?

 Don’t get confused